Changissnz/nu_merchant_principal/README.md

 difference for the outcome, that is, of unit $u$ adjusting its demand value $v$ for task $T_?$, does this difference in rule-satisfaction make?

+What are some questions that should be asked here?
+Think.
+Ponder on this, please.
+What kind of alliance would form only to issue rules contradictory to each other?
+Or... what kind of alliance could not resolve rules they themselves put forth?
+And ... how much do jeopardy do alliances fall prey to in their quest to establish uniformly accepted rules in failure?
+In success?

 A weighted solution that encompasses all three of these pathways (prohibition, friendly redirection, proportion-based